-But Mrs. Bolton was convinced, if it did come. it would be Sir Geoffrey's child.
+But Mrs. Bolton was convinced, if it did come, it would be Sir Clifford's child.
 So there!

-Not long after, the rector said gently to Clifford: "And may we really hope for an heir to Wragby?
-Ah, that would be the hand of God in mercy, indeed!"
+Not long after, the rector said gently to Clifford:

+"And may we really hope for an heir to Wragby?
+Ah,

+that would be the hand of God in mercy, indeed!"

 "Well!
-We may hope," said Clifford, with a faint irony, and at the same time, a certain conviction.
+We may hope," said Clifford, with a faint irony, and, at the same time, a certain conviction.
 He had begun to believe it really possible it might even be his child.

-Then one afternoon came Leslie Winter, Squire Winter, as everybody called him: lean, immaculate, and seven.60 D.H.L.

-ty: and every inch a gentleman, as Mrs. Bolton said to Mrs. Betts.
-Every millimetre indeed!
-And with his old-fashioned, rather haw-haw! manner of speaking, he seemed more out-of-date than bag wigs.
+Then one afternoon came Leslie Winter, Squire Winter, as everybody called him: lean, immaculate, and seventy: and every inch a gentleman, as Mrs. Bolton said to Mrs. Betts.
+Every millimeter, indeed!
+And with his old-fashioned, rather haw-haw! manner of speaking, he seemed more out-of-date than bag-wigs.
 Time, in her flight, drops these fine old feathers.